UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-This element is used sparingly in UTK's metadata records.
+This element is used sparingly in UT's metadata records.
 Currently there are five distinct values, all indicating that the last change to the record was made in 2015, which simply isn't sharing accurate information.

 Justification